 Audi and Porsche, both brands from the Volkswagen Group, have developed separate platforms for their first volume electric cars.

-Given how fast the technology is advancing, it shouldn’t come as a surprise that Audi and Porsche are already working on their next electric car platform, this time with development split between the two brands.
-The greater collaboration is the result of cost cutting measures at the VW Group following the diesel scandal.
+Given how fast the technology is advancing, it shouldn’t come as a surprise that Audi and Porsche are already working on next-generation EV platforms.
+One of these is known as PPE (Premium Platform Electric), and its development has been split between the two automakers.